Visit Matera, Italy

 Unsurprisingly, Matera has been used as a film location on many occasions.
 It doubled as ancient Jerusalem in Pier Paolo Pasolini’s The Gospel According to St. Matthew and Mel Gibson’s The Passion of the Christ.
 The arts are particularly strong here, with many sassi containing art galleries and creative industries.

 Strolling the streets today, it beggars belief that in the not too distant past Matera was 'the shame of Italy'.
 Its election as the 2019 European Capital of Culture (along with the Bulgarian city of Plovdiv) is a source of extreme pride for its residents.

 Matera is a great place to visit at any time of year, although you’ll get the best weather conditions from April to October.
 July and August can get very hot with highs of 33C (91F) so visiting earlier or later in the season may be better for exploring.
 Although there’s more rain in winter, it’s a quieter period when Matera feels all the more authentic.

-Suggested Matera itinerary
+Suggested itineraries featuring Matera

 This sample itinerary will give you an idea of what is possible when you travel in Matera, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.